ppy/osu-wiki/wiki/People/Beatmap_Nominators/Rules/en.md

 + **Disqualifications should primarily be done for beatmaps with unrankable issues, or if the beatmapset owner requests it.**
 + **Disqualification requests by the beatmapset owner can be applied immediately.** This includes yourself, in case you want to self-dq.
 + **Issues that can be mitigated through online offsets, tags or similar must still be disqualified.** In the case that this is not possible, contact a member of the NAT.
 Online offsets and tags only apply for the website, so players will still have the issues in the client unless fixed before ranked.
-+ **Qualified beatmaps found with unrankable issues must be disqualified immediately.**
++ **Qualified beatmaps found with unrankable or significant issues must be disqualified immediately.**
-+ **For non-unrankable issues or concerns, the mapper should be given time until 24 hours before estimated rank time to respond.** If the mapper fails to respond, the beatmap may be disqualified for further discussion.
-This does not apply to posts made less than 48 hours before the estimated rank date of the beatmapset.
++ **Do not disqualify beatmaps of game modes you are not formally qualified for.** This does not apply to disqualifications regarding audio, backgrounds, and other content that does not directly pertain to the beatmapset's game mode.

 ### Veto